Catholic Church in Myanmar: Catholic missions

-The British had in reality begun to assume control of Burma in 1824, but it was not until 20 December 1852, that the East India Company, after a bloody war, annexed the entire kingdom of Pegu, a territory as large as England.
+The British had in reality begun to assume control of Burma in 1824, but it was not until 20 December 1852 that the East India Company, after a bloody war, annexed the entire kingdom of Pegu, a territory as large as England.
 Many years later the kingdom of Ava was also taken by the British, and with the conquest of Rangoon the whole of Burma came into the possession of Great Britain.
-The Congregation of the Oblates of the Virgin Mary having withdrawn from the mission, the vicariate was placed under the control of the Vicar Apostolic of Siam in 1855.
+The Congregation of the Oblates of the Virgin Mary having withdrawn from the mission, the vicariate was placed under the control of the vicar apostolic of Siam in 1855.
 At this date the kingdoms of Ava and Pegu contained 11 priests and 5320 Catholics.

 Burma, in the mid-nineteenth century was bounded on the east by China and Siam, and on the west by Assam and Bengal.
-Its area was approximately 444,001 km², while that of Great Britain and Ireland is 310,798 km², but it's not densely populated.
-For some ten years the mission remained under the administration of the Vicar Apostolic of Siam; but such a condition could not be indefinitely prolonged without compromising its future.
+Its area was approximately 444,001 km2, while that of Great Britain and Ireland is 310,798 km2, but it's not densely populated.
+For some ten years the mission remained under the administration of the vicar apostolic of Siam; but such a condition could not be indefinitely prolonged without compromising its future.
 A decree of Propaganda Fide on 27 November 1806, accordingly divided Burma into three vicariates, named respectively with references to their geographical positions, Northern Burma, Southern Burma, and Eastern Burma.
 The boundaries then fixed were abrogated on 28 June 1870, by another decree of Propaganda, which constituted these three vicariates as they now are.

 Northern Burma Vicariate

-This vicariate, which has been entrusted to the Missions Étrangères of Paris, was bounded on the north by the Chinese province of Yun-nan, on the east by the River Salween, on the south by Karenni and Lower Burma, and on the west by Manipur, the Garo Hills, and the independent territories of Tipperah and Assam.
+This vicariate, which has been entrusted to the Missions Étrangères of Paris, was bounded on the north by the Chinese province of Yunnan, on the east by the River Salween, on the south by Karenni and Lower Burma, and on the west by Manipur, the Garo Hills, and the independent territories of Tipperah and Assam.

 In an early 20th-century population of 3,500,000 there were 7,248 Catholics, spiritually served by 22 European clergy of the Missions Étrangères of Paris and 3 native priests with 47 churches or chapels.
 The vicariate possessed 18 schools with 754 children, a seminary with 22 students, 2 boarding-schools with 160 pupils and 6 orphanages with 315 orphans.
 This is the most dense.
-The Apostolic vicar is at Mandalay.
+The apostolic vicar is at Mandalay.
 The stations having one chapel and a resident missionary were Pyinmana, Yamèthin, Magyidaw, Chanthagon, Myokine, Chaung-u, Nabet, Shwebo, Chanthaywa, Monhla, Bhano and Maymyo.
 At Mandalay there were, besides the cathedral, the Tamil church of St. Xavier, a Chinese church and that of St. John's Asylum.
 The language commonly used in this vicariate is Burmese, but residents ordinarily employ their respective native tongues, which accounts for the Chinese church at Mandalay.
 This city of 188,000 inhabitants was a bustling centre of traffic between Lower Burma and the Province of Yunnan; hence the large Chinese element in the population.